 Does the COVID vaccine have side effects?

 They can.
 Typical side effects include swelling or pain in the injection site, fatigue, fever, headache, or muscular and joint pain.
 A very small number of people have had a serious allergic reaction, which was treated immediately.
-No deaths related to the vaccine have occurred.
+There are no deaths attributed to the vaccine.